meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Existing apps can support the APIs by adding corresponding interface implementations to their templates as part of a smart-contract upgrade.
-Analogously to what the reference implementation does to make CC support the token standard.
+Analogously to how the Amulet implementation was changed to support the APIs.

 ## Reference implementation